jmckirdy/Codex-Arcanum/README.md

 # <span style="color:black;background-color:#ff0000;">Codex-Arcanum🎋🏯🌟📜 🉑</span> <br>

-date added: March 27th 2024<br>
+added: March 27th 2024<br>

 - your personalized repo of notes and information pertaining to <em>your</em> programming journey
 - on the left is the nav panel
-- to the right are some 'friv'olous widgets i think are cool on a website
+- to the right are some '<a href="friv.com" title="some inspiration">friv</a>'olous widgets i think are cool on a website
 - you can upload your notes, books/pdfs, and custom shell scripts
 - these uploads appear in the center panel, in the chosen category
 - dope upload form with hidden security features & throttler